ianturner88/vanilla-js-qwixx/README.md

 I instituted the isValidPick() method found in the player object.
 The method checks if the user's selection is valid.
 Specifically, if the number selected is to the right of the previous right-most selected number.
 If so, the row's upperlimit is updated, the parameter totalNumberPicked is incremented by 1, and the x-class is added to the player's selection to visually indicate a selection has been made.

+Tomorrow, I will implemented a method to check if a player should be assessed a skipped turn strike.

 # June 29: Implementing Checkbox Functionality

 I figured out how to disable the checkboxes, as required.
 This allows me to require a player to sequentially work their way from rolling the dice, to both players using the public number, to the player whose turn it is selecting at most one colour option.